What (and what not!) to bring

 Sensible shoes and warm clothing recommended

 The Car Park and Stonehenge are fields and sensible footwear is essential.
 Make sure you wear, and bring with you, warm clothing as the weather at Stonehenge can be very cold and damp.
 A small umbrella might be a good idea, although do be aware that large umbrellas are not permitted.
 Please do not wear a hi-viz jacket as this can cause confusion with safety officials.

 We recommend bringing a small torch for walking to the monument from car parks and drop off points.

 Travel light and leave valuables at home

-Additional security measures will be in place at Summer Solstice in accordance with the current terrorism threat level.
+Security measures will be in place in accordance with the current terrorism threat level.

 Only small bags (approx. 30cm x 25cm x 15cm) will be allowed into the Monument Field and searches will be conducted.
 We strongly advise you to only bring essential items with you.
 Any items that are illegal will be confiscated and your entry refused.

-English Heritage accepts no liability for any loss of, or damage to, property arising in any way whatsoever whilst at Stonehenge or in the Solstice Car Park.
+English Heritage accepts no liability for any loss of, or damage to, property arising in any way whatsoever whilst at Stonehenge or in the Car Park.

 Glass is not allowed at the Monument as many people walk barefoot and, also livestock and wildlife graze in the area.
 If you bring any glass items with you they will be confiscated.
 This also includes any other objects that could cause damage to the Monument or people there.

 Keep pets at home

 Please do not bring dogs, pets or other animals to Stonehenge.
 They are not permitted into the Monument Field, with the exception of assistance dogs.
 Apart from potentially upsetting wildlife and stock in the area, animal faeces present a health risk to children and also to people walking barefoot.

 No naked flames